Least Tern birds along the beaches of Sanibel Island, Florida... 3 pages with 8 photos

 with natural predators like the Night Heron, Seagulls and Raccoons, to mention only the

-most obvious.
 I know of a colony of some dozen nests, close to Waterford in CT, that lost

 all hatchlings in one night.
 It was despair not only for the parent birds but also for a team